BullMQ Elixir vs Oban Performance Benchmark

 The heavy lifting happens in Redis via these Lua scripts.
 The Elixir code handles connection management, job serialization, and the worker lifecycle, but the core queue logic is shared with Node.js.

-We've also ported the comprehensive test suite from Node.js, so despite being young in the Elixir world, BullMQ Elixir has solid test coverage.
+We've also ported most of the comprehensive test suite from Node.js, so despite being young in the Elixir world, BullMQ Elixir has a solid test coverage.

-These are still the early days for BullMQ in Elixir, and we're actively working to squeeze more performance out of it.
+Keep in mind that these are still the early days for BullMQ in Elixir, and we're actively working to squeeze more performance out of it.
 We expect these numbers to improve as we optimize the Elixir-specific code paths.
-We're also planning benchmarks for distributed Elixir deployments, running workers across multiple nodes, which is where things get really interesting.
+We're also planning benchmarks for distributed Elixir deployments, running workers across multiple nodes, which is where things can get even more interesting.
 Stay tuned.

 When you add a job in Oban, it runs a single SQL INSERT (or batch INSERT for bulk operations).
 The job lands